mrcavalcanti/mosaicoo/docs/sources/visualizations/_index.md

 Grafana offers a variety of visualizations to support different use cases.
 This section of the documentation highlights the built-in panels, their options and typical usage.

-> **Note:** If you are unsure which visualization to pick, Grafana can provide visualization suggestions based on the panel query.
-When you select a visualization, Grafana will show a preview with that visualization applied.
+> **Note:** If you are unsure which visualization to pick, Mosaicoo can provide visualization suggestions based on the panel query.
+When you select a visualization, Mosaicoo will show a preview with that visualization applied.
 For more information, see the [add a panel]({{< relref "../panels/working-with-panels/add-panel.md" >}}) documentation.

 - Graphs & charts
   - [Time series]({{< relref "./time-series/_index.md" >}}) is the default and main Graph visualization.